Medical Repatriation Means Returning Home for Proper Care

 Patients who have this experience abroad usually return to their nation of origin immediately to ensure they are receiving the best possible care from in-network providers before their condition worsens.

-2. What are some challenges patients can face during the repatriation process?
+2. What are some challenges patients can face during the medical repatriation process?

 Depending on where the patient has traveled, it may be difficult to get around language barriers.
 Communication issues can make it difficult to speak with physicians and healthcare staff abroad, making it harder to define a clear treatment plan and challenging to receive the right level of care or pain management when necessary.